JamesGallant/Genomics/README.md

 bash build.sh
 ```
 <br><br>**Get novoalign:**<br>
 Novocraft has a free version of **Novoalign** but we cannot distribute it here so this has to be installed mannually.
 Navigate to <a href="http://www.novocraft.com/support/download/" target="_blank"> Novocraft </a> and click the download button.
 Navigate to **version 3.07.00**, this software was tested on this specific version but higher versions should work as well.
-Click the relevent package based on your OS and this should download to your downloads folder.
-This needs to be copied to the **programs** folder in the **Genomics** folder and rename to **novocraft.tar.gz**, this naming is important.
+Copy this needs file to the **programs** folder in the **Genomics** folder and rename to **novocraft.tar.gz**, this naming is important.
 Once all of this is done, untar the file and were done with novo

 ```
 cd programs/